-Best Places to See Holiday Lights in San Antonio
+Best Places to See Christmas Lights in San Antonio

 Seeing the Christmas lights in San Antonio can be a wonderful experience.
-It’s also a dog friendly experience because most of the lighting is found outdoors.
+It’s also a dog friendly experience because most of the holiday lights are found outdoors.
 We have traveled through the city and into the Hill Country to find the brightest lights, and most unique displays.
 This guide will show you several areas inside San Antonio.
-It will also lead you as far as 80 miles north of the city to some smaller locations you may want to visit.
+Then it will take you to a few smaller locations you can visit north of the city.

+Most of the Christmas lights in this guide are free to visit.
+However, a few places do charge for entry, and we have listed those fees in each section.
 More than likely you will not find any snow on the ground in San Antonio.
 However, the weather may warrant a jacket or sweatshirt.
-Grab your beverage of choice (hot chocolate, coffee, tea, etc.), round up your family including any dogs, and head out for some easy exercise at the best places I’m about to discuss.
+Grab your beverage of choice (hot chocolate, coffee, tea, etc.), round up your family including any dogs, and head out for some easy exercise at the best places we are about to discuss.

 When Do They Turn on the Lights?